Don’t let brown tannin stains ruin a perfectly good cup of tea. Here’s how to remove tea and coffee stains from cups and mugs naturally.

 Whilst my colleague claimed the tannins in the mug contributed to the perfect cup of tea, I completely disagreed!
 I’m definitely of the mindset that to make the optimum cup of tea you need to start with a clean cup or mug.

-Whenever I made the tea I’d secretly scrub out his cup with hot soapy water to make it a little more hygienic to handle.
-Yet even hot soapy water and a scourer were never enough to touch the sides of that cup.
+Whenever I made the tea I’d sneakily scrub out his cup with hot soapy water to make it a little more hygienic to handle.
+Yet even hot soapy water and a scourer were never enough to touch the sides.
 Those brown tannin stains seemed to be an integral part of that cup.

 How To Remove Tea and Coffee Stains From Cups & Mugs